Parretto/DisplayPort/README.md

 # DisplayPort

 The DisplayPort IP-core is a resource optimized DisplayPort solution for FPGA devices.
-The IP-core will autonome handle the link training and bring up of the video stream.
+The DP IP-core will autonome handle the link training and bring up of the video stream.
 The thin host driver has a simple API, which is used by the application to interact with the DP IP-core.

 # Features